acmcsufoss/acm-server/README.md

 acm-aws contains the Terraform deployment files for acmCSUF.
 It uses Terraform and Nix to orchestrate cloud servers.

+## What is?

+### Terraform

+Terraform is a tool that allows us to declare infrastructure as code (IaC).
+In other words, it allows us to declare what we want cloud providers (e.g. AWS) to do for us in code without having to touch buttons.

+The entire process of orchestrating cloud servers is automated using this tool, and any changes are done on these version-controlled text files, not any UI.

+### Nix

+Nix (used here) is a declarative package manager.
+Unlike any traditional package manager, Nix is used as a programming language capable of reproducing package builds in a sane manner with everything written in files.

+Similarly to Terraform, Nix's input files will help us manage the servers in a more automatic fashion by allowing us to declare what we want on the servers and have everything else handled automatically.

 ## Setting Up

 You need Terraform, Nix and git-crypt to develop and deploy.
 It's most